This post may contain affiliate links. This means if you click on the link and purchase

 Where will this item live in my house?

-If I can't answer those 2 questions quickly and clearly, then the item doesn't get purchased.
-This is a good practice, because it ensures that the item has an actual purpose (NOT, well I could use it for...) and knowing where it will be in your home keeps it from becoming clutter.
+If I can't answer those questions quickly and clearly, then the item doesn't get purchased.
+This is a good practice, because it ensures that the item has an actual use (NOT, well I could use it for...) and knowing where it will be in your home keeps it from becoming clutter.

 New!
 Comments